The Abode of the Message: History of the site

+In April 2022, the Inayati Order announced that they could no longer hold financial responsibility for the Abode, and expressed the hope "to sell to a compatible and aligned organization that would continue to hold the land as sacred."
+In 2023, an agreement was reached between the Order and the Friends of South Family "to transfer sole membership in the Abode to [the] Friends."

 Facilities

 The Abode occupies approximately 320 acre of forest that spans the border between New York State and Massachusetts.
 Most of its shared community facilities are grouped within two areas, the Main Campus and the Mountain Conference Center.

 Main Campus

 The Main Campus is a cluster of buildings at the south end of Darrow Road, most of which are the original South Family structures of the Mount Lebanon Shaker Village, demonstrating "preservation through use."
 Many of the buildings are named for spiritual qualities that Sufis value, drawn from the 99 Names of God in Islam.
 Rezak was the South Family's main communal building and now contains the library and community dining room.
 Vakil houses the Abode Programs Office, and served as the Shaker chair-caning shop.
 Mughni is the former Shaker trustees building.
 Fatah (the 1867 Shaker women's workhouse) holds men's and women's dorms.
 Recently renovated, the Shaker Barn was built in 1850 as a horse barn, but now hosts offices and art studios.
 The Meditation Hall was built in 1975 by Abode community members, and is used as a sacred space used for public events.
 Three personal retreat huts are located in the Retreat Hut Field on the hill behind the Meditation Hall, and several retreat huts and cabins are situated beside a stream south of the Shaker Barn.